 Stephen Marsden†*, Christopher Vale*

-Angus West†*, Donald Clist, Appointment in Progress, James Mildred
+Angus West†*, Donald Clist, Ed Griffiths, James Mildred

 Dean Wright†, Martin McHale*